-According to the Foundation for Community Association Research, there are 74.1 million Americans living in approximately 355,000 community associations in the U.S. A community association is commonly known as a condominium, homeowners associations, or housing cooperative.
-It is estimated between 25-27% of the U.S. population lives within a community association.
+According to the Foundation for Community Association Research, there are 74.2 million Americans living in approximately 358,000 community associations in the U.S. A community association is commonly known as a condominium, homeowners associations, or housing cooperative.
+It is estimated 29% of the U.S. population lives within a community association.

-The Foundation for Community Association Research estimates there are between 131,450-156,000 condominium associations and cooperatives in the U.S. housing between 27-32 million Americans.
+The Foundation for Community Association Research estimates there are between 125,300-143,200 condominium associations and cooperatives in the U.S. housing between 20-25 million Americans.
 While there are numerous high-rise buildings, especially in California, Florida, Hawaii, Illinois, New Jersey, New York, and Massachusetts, the Foundation estimates the average number of units in a condominium is 60.

-\$9.2 trillion is the value of homes in community associations.
+\$11 trillion is the value of homes in community associations.

-\$103.2 billion is the total amount of assessments paid each year by homeowners.
+\$106.4 billion is the total amount of assessments collected each year by homeowners.
 Assessments fund many essential association obligations, including professional management services, utilities, security, insurance, common area maintenance, landscaping, capital improvement projects, and amenities like pools and clubhouses.

-\$25.8 billion is the total assessment dollars contributed to community association reserve funds for the repair, replacement, and enhancement of common property, e.g., replacing roofs, resurfacing streets, repairing swimming pools and elevators, meeting new environmental standards, and implementing new energy-saving features.
+\$26.6 billion is the total assessment dollars contributed to community association reserve funds for the repair, replacement, and enhancement of common property, e.g., replacing roofs, resurfacing streets, repairing swimming pools and elevators, meeting new environmental standards, and implementing new energy-saving features.